 Professional History: After graduating from law school, Ms. Savage was an Assistant Appellate Defender from July 1991 through May 1994.
 In that capacity, she regularly appeared before the Kansas Supreme Court and Kansas Court of Appeals.
 In May of 1994, she joined the Public Defender’s Trial Office, representing clients in all levels of felony cases.
 By 1997, she was Senior Trial Attorney for the Northeast Kansas Conflict Office, providing felony representation in Shawnee County and off-grid felony representation in surrounding counties.
 She joined Joseph & Hollander in July of 1999.

-Membership and Ratings: Ms. Savage is a member of the Kansas Bar Association, the Topeka Bar Association, the Douglas County Bar Association, the TBA Family Law Committee, the Topeka Lawyers Club, the Women Attorney’s Association of Topeka, and Sam A. Crow Inn of Court.
+Membership and Ratings: Ms. Savage is a member of the Kansas Bar Association, the Topeka Bar Association, the Douglas County Bar Association, the TBA Family Law Committee, the Topeka Lawyers Club, the Women Attorney’s Association of Topeka, Heartland Mediators Association and Sam A. Crow Inn of Court.
 Ms. Savage was named Lawyer of the Year for 2012 in criminal defense by Best Lawyers®.
 She was named among the Kansas City area’s Legal Elite in the October 2011 issue of Ingram’s Magazine.

-Special Notes: Ms. Savage has attended the National Criminal Defense College at Mercer Law School in Macon, Georgia; has been an Adjunct Professor at Washburn School of Law and at Washburn University; was a guest speaker at the National Child Abuse Defense Conference in Reno, Nevada; served as a panel member at the National Women’s Attorney conference in Lindsbourgh, Kansas; has been a frequent guest speaker at Washburn School of Law; and has delivered continuing legal education lectures for the Kansas Association of Criminal Defense Lawyers.
+Special Notes: Ms. Savage has attended the National Criminal Defense College at Mercer Law School in Macon, Georgia; has been an Adjunct Professor at Washburn School of Law and at Washburn University; was a guest speaker at the National Child Abuse Defense Conference in Reno, Nevada; served as a panel member at the National Women’s Attorney conference in Lindsborg, Kansas; has been a frequent guest speaker at Washburn School of Law; and has delivered continuing legal education lectures for the Kansas Association of Criminal Defense Lawyers.
 Ms. Savage has also served as a pro tem judge in the District Court of Shawnee County, Kansas.